This post may contain affiliate links. Please read my disclosure and privacy policy.

 cottage cheese, lemon, and dried spices labeled in glass bowls.

-How to Make the Best Cottage Cheese Dip Recipe
+How to Make Cottage Cheese Ranch Dip

 Step 1: